coderefinery/talk-general/talk.md

 # Ideas

 - Binary sharing platform with versions and DOIs: reproducibility, visibility, and credit
-- Docker registry: reproducible environments
+- Container registry: reproducible environments
 - Web server: make it easy for groups to serve web pages
 - Continuous integration service: make it easy to test code